schell/renderling/DEVLOG.md

 I just wish it would tell me _why_ it can't declare the function as an entry point.

+Nobody is talking in the `rust-gpu` discord channel so to debug this I'll have to descend into the depths of the compiler...

 ## Fri Jan 19, 2024

 Last night I successfully rendered a font face using 2d SDF path objects (lines and quadratic